-501.1 CONTROL OF YOUTH MOVEMENT
+501.7 CONTROL OF YOUTH MOVEMENT

 - A. Control of Youth Movement procedures is to establish a process for the safe and secure movement of youth. - B. Returning/Releasing youth from rooms in a two-tier housing unit. - C. Officers shall adhere to the following procedure when releasing and returning youth from their rooms in a two-tier housing unit. - D. Releasing youth from their rooms in a two-tier housing unit: - 1.
 An officer will position themselves on the top tier. - 2.
 An officer will position themselves at the control panel - 3.
 There shall not be more than one youth on the top tier and stairwell at a time. - 4.
 Upon release from assigned room, the youth will have a seat at their assigned table. - 5.
 Upon releasing all youth from the top tier, staff shall re-position themselves back on the bottom floor. - 6.
 Youth assigned to the bottom tier shall then be released and seated at their assigned table. - E. Returning youth to their rooms in a two-tier housing unit: - 1.
 All youth shall be seated at their assigned table prior to dismissal. - 2.
 An officer will position themselves at the control panel. - 3.
 An officer will then excuse youth on the bottom tier to their assigned rooms. - 4.
 Once all of the bottom tier youth are secured in their assigned rooms, an officer will position themselves on the top tier. - 5.
 There shall not be more than one youth on the top tier and stairwell at a time. - 6.
-Youth will then enter their assigned room. - F. Exiting/Returning Youth from the Housing Unit: - G. Officers shall adhere to the following procedure when exiting and returning all youth from their assigned housing unit. - H. Exiting youth from their assigned housing unit: - 1.
+Youth will then enter their assigned room. - F. Officers shall adhere to the following procedure when exiting and returning all youth from their assigned housing unit. - G. Exiting youth from their assigned housing unit: - 1.
 An officer shall excuse youth from their assigned table to line up in preparation for exiting the housing unit. - 2.
-A population count shall be conducted prior to exiting the housing unit, ensure all youth are wearing their photo identification wristbands, and that youths' hands are interlaced during movement.
+A population count shall be conducted prior to exiting the housing unit, ensure all youth are wearing their photo identification wristbands, and that youths' hands are interlaced during movement. - 3.
+An officer shall open the door and begin to direct youth movement outside of housing unit.